sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 This sounds very similar to the last one but with the hints that it is on ECR and that we are in the pod itself it makes me believe we will have something like IRSA access to AWS from the pod and need to use that to get to it.
+IRSA stands for "IAM Roles for Service Accounts," AWS's mechanism that lets a Kubernetes pod borrow a specific AWS permission set without anyone hardcoding an AWS access key into the pod.
+We haven't set any of that up ourselves here, but the cluster's worker machines (the EC2 "nodes" that pods run on) each carry their own AWS identity too, and that's the door we're about to walk through.

 First let us check what pods we are working with: